Life satisfaction: Career

 A satisfying career is an important component of life satisfaction.
-Doing something meaningful in a productive capacity contributes to one's feeling of life satisfaction.
+Doing something meaningful in a productive capacity contributes to life satisfaction.
 This notion of accomplishment is related to a person's drive.
 The need for accomplishment is an essential part of becoming a fully functional person, and when someone feels accomplished in their career status they are more likely to be optimistic about their life and future; thus improving their life satisfaction.

 Research has shown that career satisfaction and life satisfaction are uniquely correlated with each other and that as career satisfaction increases, so does life satisfaction.
 In a longitudinal study completed at the Department of Psychology and Sports Science at Universitaet Erlangen-Neurnberg, they followed 1200 individuals who graduated with master's degrees at different German Universities.
 Participants were given a survey after their final exam in 1999, and then received further surveys in the years 2001, 2004, 2008, and 2011.
 The results of this study concluded that there is a correlation between career satisfaction and life satisfaction.
 Specifically the researchers found that "a person with high life satisfaction will also experience his or her career and work more positively than a person with lower life satisfaction."

-Internationally, the salary one earns is important–income levels show a moderate correlation with individual evaluations of life satisfaction.
-However, in developed nations, the connection is weak and disappears for the most part when individuals earn enough money to meet basic needs.
-In a study done by Kahneman & Deaton (2010) it was found that annual income correlated with well-being only to a certain point which was ~$75,000.
-Incomes greater than $75,000 had a weak correlation.
-(Kahneman & Deaton 2010; Diener et al., 2010; Myers and Diener, 1995).
+Having more money is not directly correlated to more happiness.
+It has also been found that the money owned is correlated with satisfaction rather than the amount of money made.
+Saving money and using it on valuable experiences has been found to be better than spending on material items.

-Social Narratives
+Social narratives

 Daniel Kahneman has said that “life satisfaction is connected to a large degree to social yardsticks–achieving goals, meeting expectations.”
 Building on this view, Paul Dolan suggests that social yardsticks are an integral part of ‘social narratives’, defined as ‘meta-social preferences’, where people in general consciously or unconsciously thrive to fulfill.
 A classic example of social narrative would be: “getting married and having kids is essential for a female to be happy and fulfilled”.
-From an evolutionary perspective, such inclination most likely stems from our strong innate drive of culture-learning, whereby we have evolved to trust and rely more on information embedded in our communities than in our own personal experiences or intuitions.
-While our ‘addiction to culture’ is shown to be an evolutionarily successful strategy, pursuing social narratives has mixed results in achieving happiness and life satisfaction in modern society.
+From an evolutionary perspective, such inclination most likely stems from a strong innate drive of culture-learning, whereby evolution has denoted trusting and relying on community information over personal experience.
+While the ‘addiction to culture’ is shown to be an evolutionarily successful strategy, pursuing social narratives has mixed results in achieving happiness and life satisfaction in modern society.
 Overall, focusing too much on reaching social narratives may deviate people from engaging in what actually elevates their life satisfaction level.
 This is called “a narrative trap.”